Mohamed1628/portfolio/content/posts/Washing Machine Status Checker/index.md

 draft: false
 hidemeta: false
 comments: true
-description: "This program uses an ESP8266 to report on the status of a washing machine using a microphone and humidity sensor."
+description: "This box can be used to verify that an OBDII device can both send and recieve CAN data frames."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: true